sauravsehgal24/erwa/README.md

 - this will start the server at localhost:8000
 - NOTE: if you change the contents of ocrlib then you need to reinstall the ocrlib package in your local with the command noted above

-### OPTIONAL - configure deepseek in your local ###
+### OPTIONAL - configure meta llama in your local ###
 - install ollama : https://ollama.com/download/windows
-- once installed, open cmd and run this command: ollama run deepseek-r1:1.5b
+- once installed, open cmd and run this command: ollama run llama3.2:1b
-- this will install the deepseek-r1:1.5b model in your local (1.5b is number of paramaters which is 1.5 billion in this case!!!! so make sure you have a good processor to run this)
+- this will install the ollama run llama model in your local
 - you will see the success message once installed and then it will generate a prompt entering command and you can then enter your prompts
-- i have integrated this in erwa as well, navigate to erwa/ocrlib/deepseek/deepseek_test.py
+- i have integrated this in erwa as well, navigate to erwa/ocrlib/llama/llama.py
 - run that file and you can interact with that model